Jun 24, 2018

 - Two of the three must be from sources familiar with your volunteer, internship, or paid work experience

-Deadline for fall admissions is March 1st for scholarship/assistantship consideration and April 15th for regular admission.
-Applications received after April 15th may be considered if space is available.
-There are no spring semester admissions.
+The MSW Program accepts students for Fall and Spring admissions.
+The deadline for fall admissions is March 1st for scholarships/assistantships considerations and April 15th for regular admission.
+The deadline for Spring admissions is October 15th.
+Applications received after April 15th and October 15th will be considered if space is available.

 Students are required to complete a minimum of sixty (60) semester hours; thirty (30) hours are taken in the foundation curriculum and thirty (30) hours are required in the concentration curriculum.

 - 30 semester hours of foundation-level graduate coursework (24 semester hours) and field (6 semester hours), 18 semester hours of concentration-level coursework (18 semester hours) and field (6 semester hours) and field seminar (6 semester hours).

 - All courses in the 30 semester hours of foundation-level graduate coursework (24 semester hours) and field (6 semester hours) are required and must be taken with a passing grade before concentration-level coursework, elective semester hours, or independent study semester hours may be undertaken.

 - 12 hours of concentration-level coursework, 6 hours of concentration-level field and 6 hours of concentration-level field seminar are required courses.